The ultimate 1-day team building and learning experience…

 - Launching a new project

 - Training and skill development (e.g. soft skills, project management capability, agile methodology)

 - Embedding change in transformation programs

-“The Game was a brilliant way to kick-off our project.
+“This was a brilliant way to kick-off our project.
 It really does simulate a real project – dealing with stakeholders, juggling the budget and schedule, managing issues… There was a lot of laughter, but we were also definitely focused on completing the project successfully!
-We still joke about things that happened in The Game, and have found so many of the learnings are relevant to our real projects.” – WC, Project Manager, Suncorp.
+We still joke about things that happened in the simulation, and have found so many of the learnings are relevant to our real projects.” – WC, Project Manager, Suncorp.

 For every problem, there is a solution that is simple, neat, and wrong